ibm-cloud-docs/discovery-data/connect.md

     -  **Password** - The password of the specified user, which you obtain when you install the agent server.
 Enables {{site.data.keyword.discovery-data_short}} to connect to the shared network folders and crawl content.
     -  **Agent Authentication Port** - The default port value is `8397`.
 The port for authenticating, which you obtain when you install the agent server.
     -  **Port** - The default port value is `8398`.
 The port for transferring data, which you obtain when you install the agent server.
     -  **Enable Document Level Security** - By default, this toggle is `off`.
 You must enable this option to activate document level security.
 When enabled, this option ensures that users can crawl and query content they have access to.
-For more information about Document Level Security, see [Configuring document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
+For more information about Document Level Security, see [About document level security](/docs/services/discovery-data?topic=discovery-data-configuredls#configuredls).
          - **LDAP server URL** - The LDAP server URL to connect to.
          - **LDAP binding username** - Username used to bind to the directory service.
 In most cases, this username is a Distinguished Name (the log-on name might sometimes work with Active Directory, though unlike the general Windows log on, it is case-sensitive.
 But it is recommended to use the DN, which always works).
          - **LDAP binding user password** - Password used to bind to the directory service.